dot-file/age-edit/README.md

 # gpgedit

-gpgedit is an editor wrapper for GPG2-encrypted files.
+gpgedit is an editor wrapper for GPG2-encrypted files for Linux.

 How it works:

 1. First, gpgedit asks for a passphrase.